robertpeteuil/aws-quick-cli/README.md

 ### Pre-Requisites:

-- The AWS CLI utilities must installed and configured on the system
+- The AWS CLI utilities must installed and configured
   - **Do not install the AWS CLI via a package manager** - this usually installs an outdated version which will not work with these utilities.
 - Instructions for installing the AWS-CLI utilities are included at the bottom of this README in the section *Reference - Installation of AWS-CLI* and or on the [AWS Website](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).